 Profile

-Professor Jo Tacchi has led a number of complex, multi-country research projects and developed ethnographic and action research approaches and methodologies that have been taken up globally.
+Professor Jo Tacchi leads Loughborough University London’s new Institute for Creative Futures.
+Over the past two decades she has taken on a wide variety of research and academic leadership roles.
+In her research, she has led a number of complex, multi-country research projects and developed ethnographic and action research approaches and methodologies that have been taken up globally.

 Her research is mostly concerned with media, communication and social change.
-She also has a long standing interest in media and affect, participatory content creation, and the role of radio and new audio technologies in domestic spaces.
-She has developed methodologies that combine ethnographic principles with action research cycles (ear.findingavoice.org), and recently published Communicating for Change: Concepts to Think With (2020, Palgrave), Digital Ethnography: Principles and Practices (2016, Sage) and, Evaluating Communication for Development (2013, Routledge).
+Underpinning her research is an approach called Communicative Ecologies.
+She also has a long standing interest in media and affect, sensory ethnography, participatory content creation, and the role of radio and new audio technologies in domestic spaces.
+She has developed methodologies that combine ethnographic principles with action research cycles (ear.findingavoice.org).
+Key publications include Communicating for Change: Concepts to Think With (2020, Palgrave), Digital Ethnography: Principles and Practices (2016, Sage) and, Evaluating Communication for Development (2013, Routledge).
+She is currently working on a book called Communicative Ecologies.

-Her current work explores issues of voice and participation in relation to information and communication technologies (ICT), community engagement, communication and social change, education and active citizenship, and capacity development in relation to evaluation of communication and development.
+Her current work explores issues of voice and participation in relation to information and communication technologies, community engagement, communication and social change, education and active citizenship, and capacity development in relation to evaluation of communication and development.

-Jo was the Associate Dean for Research at Loughborough University in London from 2017-2021 and is currently the Associate Dean for Teaching and the module leader for Media and Creative Industries: Contexts and Practices.
+Jo was the Associate Dean for Research at Loughborough University in London from 2017-2021, Associate Dean for Education and Student Experience from 2021 – 2024, and is currently the Director of the new Institute for Creative Futures.

 Academic background